-Vincent Ontita, Education and Outreach Assistant
+Vincent Ontita, Education and Outreach Manager

 Vincent Ontita is a Kenyan-based wildlife activist and a travel consultant.
-Vincent started off his journey at WildlifeDirect as a volunteer in 2014 and then as an intern in 2015; now he is working with WildlifeDirect as Education and Outreach Assistant.
+Vincent started off his journey at WildlifeDirect as a volunteer in 2014 and then as an intern in 2015; now he is working with WildlifeDirect as Education and Outreach Manager.
 Vincent enjoys engaging others in WildlifeDirect projects, from community work to arranging field trips for young people.
 His biggest hobbies are travel, the environment and spending time with wildlife.

-Ken Gitau, Communications Assistant
+Ken Gitau, Communications and Production Assistant